pkoryzna/monitoring_with_kafka_task/README.md

 Both applications' sbt projects include it as dependency.
 It will automatically get built on compilation.

+## Tests

+To run unit tests, run `sbt test`.

+Integration tests can be run using `scripts/intergration_test`.
+Note that you'll need Docker Compose installed to bring up the test dependencies.

 ## Misc. notes

 ### Why read config from env vars in Consumer but not in Producer?